 - POD Lounge

-- Children's Room (indoor soft play playground for kids fitted with large HDTV for watching cartoons, toys, and games, supervised activities)
+- Children's Room (indoor soft play playground for kids fitted with large TV for watching cartoons, toys, and games, supervised activities)

 - Teen Town (video games room with arcade machines)

 - Cinema (tickets can be purchased from Information Desk on Lobby Deck)

 - Truckers Lounge (truck drivers only bar lounge and restaurant)

 - Stena Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewelry, convenience goods and travel essentials).
 Onboard retail shopping promotions are often held and provide up to 50% discounted pricing on big brand merchandise.